phodal/awesome-iot/README.md

 * [Intel Galileo](http://www.arduino.cc/en/ArduinoCertified/IntelGalileo) - Galileo is a microcontroller board based on the Intel® Quark SoC X1000 Application Processor, a 32-bit Intel Pentium-class system on a chip
 * [Microduino](https://www.microduino.cc/) - Microduino is about the size of a quarter and less than half the size of the original Arduino board.
 * [NodeMCU](http://www.nodemcu.com/) -  a firmware based on ESP8266 wifi-soc.
+* [Powerduino ★ 53 ⧗ 102](https://github.com/dekuNukem/Powerduino) - A fully programmable power strip with energy monitoring and wireless connectivity.
 * [PULPino ★ 201 ⧗ 0](https://github.com/pulp-platform/pulpino) - PULPino is an open-source microcontroller system, based on a small 32-bit RISC-V core developed at ETH Zurich.
 * [Raspberry Pi](https://www.raspberrypi.org/) - a tiny and affordable computer that you can use to learn programming through fun, practical projects
-* [Powerduino](https://github.com/dekuNukem/Powerduino) - A fully programmable power strip with energy monitoring and wireless connectivity.
 * [SquareWear](http://rayshobby.net/sqrwear/) - An Open-Source Arduino-based Wearable Microcontroller
 * [Tessel](https://tessel.io/) - Tessel is a completely open source and community-driven IoT and robotics development. platform.
 * [Wemos](http://www.wemos.cc) - Very-cheap firmware based on ESP8266 wifi-soc.